Best design review software in 2026 (for teams that ship faster)

 Challenge 1: Scattered feedback across tools

-Challenge 2: Vague or unclear feedback
+Challenge 2: Vague or unusable feedback

 Challenge 3: Version confusion